c-w/mathquill4quill/README.md

 ### Plain Javascript

-This module depends on [MathQuill][install-mathquill], [Quill](https://quilljs.com/docs/quickstart/) and [KaTeX][install-katex], so you'll need to add references to their JS and CSS files in addition to adding a reference to `mathquill4quill.js` and `mathquill4quill.css`.
+This module depends on [MathQuill](https://docs.mathquill.com/en/latest/Getting_Started/#download-and-load), [Quill](https://quilljs.com/docs/quickstart/) and [KaTeX](https://katex.org/docs/browser.html#starter-template), so you'll need to add references to their JS and CSS files in addition to adding a reference to `mathquill4quill.js` and `mathquill4quill.css`.
 Official builds as well as minified assets can be found on the [releases page](https://github.com/c-w/mathquill4quill/releases).

 Next, initialize your Quill object and load the formula module: